-Once I was off for my first trip to New Zealand and Australia, the travel bug immediately got the better of me.
-Lots of destinations followed over the years and nowadays, I can’t believe I ever thought travelling was stupid.
+Once I was off on my first trip in New Zealand and Australia, the travel bug immediately got the better of me.
+Lots of destinations followed over the years and today, I can’t believe I ever thought travelling was stupid.

 My everyday (travel)life

 When I’m not travelling, I work as a traffic planner.
 After I finished my degree in urban planning, I got my first real job and started saving up for a trip I’d been dying to go on.

-In January 2017, towards the end of my round-the-world trip, the fear of diving back into my old life as if nothing had happened got the better of me.
+Towards the end of my big trip, the fear of diving back into my old life as if nothing had happened got the better of me.
 To escape this reality, and based on that little chocolate survey with my friends, I came up with an idea.

 Why not become a backpacker in my own country and try to go as low-budget as possible?
 This could be a great way for me to explore my own backyard and tell people about it, right?

 And just like that, the idea for Lost in Switzerland was born.

 I’m aware that Switzerland is never going to be cheap.
 But I still think that, with the right tricks up your sleeve, you don’t have to end up in tears or bankrupt upon going home.
 At least no more than you would after visiting other popular places like Australia, New Zealand or Canada.

 So, if you’re…

 - planning on visiting Switzerland,

 - on the verge of putting it on your bucket list but a little nervous about the high prices,

 - generally curious about what this little country is all about,

-- trying to answer questions about accommodation, food, transport, activities etc.
+- trying to answer questions about accommodation, food, transport, places to go, activities etc.

-… or all of the above, I can help you out.
+… or all of the above, you’ve come to the right place.